ClusterHQ/rancher-flocker/certificate-service/README.md

-a fairly insecure API server which hands out everything you need to run flocker. to new flocker agents based on a shared secret, which must match one specified in an environment variable `BOOTSTRAP_TOKEN`.
+an API server which hands out everything you need to run flocker. to new flocker agents based on a shared secret, which must match one specified in an environment variable `BOOTSTRAP_TOKEN`.